rundeck/rundeck/docs/en/upgrading/upgrading.md

 ## Upgrading to Rundeck 2.7 from 2.6.x

-* Java 8 is required
+### Java 8 is required

-     * well, not technically required for Rundeck server, but you should upgrade, consider Java 7 no longer supported
+Well, not technically *required* for Rundeck server so much as heavily frowned upon.
+You should upgrade, consider Java 7 no longer supported.
+We may switch to actually requiring it soon.

-* Default database (H2) upgraded to 1.4.x
+### Default database (H2) upgraded to 1.4.x

-    * the new version uses a different storage format ("mv_store")
+The new version uses a different storage format ("mv_store") so switching back to 2.6 after creating a DB with 2.7 may not work.

+In-place upgrade with the old storage format do seem to work, however if necessary to keep compatibility with an existing older h2 database, you can update your dataSource.url in rundeck-config.properties to add `;mv_store=false`

+    dataSource.url = jdbc:h2:file:/path;MVCC=true;mv_store=false

 * You can remove `;TRACE_LEVEL_FILE=4` from the dataSource.url in rundeck-config.properties

-* old CLI tools are gone
+### CLI tools are gone

-      * the "rd-*" and "dispatch" and "run" tools have been removed from the install
-      * the "rd-acl" tool is still available
+We have removed the "rd-*" and "dispatch" and "run" tools from the install, although the "rd-acl" tool is still available.

-      * Use the new "rd" tool available separately
+You should use the new "rd" tool available separately, see <https://rundeck.github.io/rundeck-cli/>.

-          * this does require Java 8
+However, `rd` *does* require Java 8.
+(See, gotcha.)

-* Debian/RPM startup script changes
+### Debian/RPM startup script changes

-      * The "/etc/rundeck/profile" was modified and will probably not work with your existing install.
+The file `/etc/rundeck/profile` was modified and will probably not work with your existing install.
-      * (This change was snafu'd into 2.6.10 and reverted in 2.6.11)
+(This change was snafu'd into 2.6.10 and reverted in 2.6.11)

-      * If you have customized /etc/rundeck/profile, look at the new profile definition and move your custom env var changes to a file /etc/sysconfig/rundeckd
+If you have customized `/etc/rundeck/profile`, look at the new contents and move your custom env var changes to a file in `/etc/sysconfig/rundeckd`.

-* Inline script token expansion changes
+### Inline script token expansion changes

-      * (Another change tha had some hiccups in 2.6.10)
+(This is another change tha had some hiccups in the 2.6.10 release.)

-      * You must use `@@` (two at-signs) to produce a literal `@` in the script when it might be interpreted as a token, i.e. `@word@` looks like a token, but `@word space@` is ok
+You must now use `@@` (two at-signs) to produce a literal `@` in an inline script when it might be interpreted as a token, i.e. `@word@` looks like a token, but `@word space@` is ok.

-      * You can globally disable inline script token expansion
+You can globally disable inline script token expansion, see [framework.properties](../administration/configuration-file-reference.html#framework.properties).

-* Jetty embedded server was upgraded to 9.0.x
+### Jetty embedded server was upgraded to 9.0.x

-      * The default JAAS configuration for file-based authentication will need to be modified to use correct class name
+If you are using the default "realm.properties" login mechanism, the default JAAS configuration for file-based authentication will need to be modified to use correct class name in your `jaas-loginmodule.conf`:
-      * Use "org.eclipse.jetty.jaas.spi.PropertyFileLoginModule"

-* "parallel" workflow strategy is not an "incubator" feature anymore
+* **old value**: `org.eclipse.jetty.plus.jaas.spi.PropertyFileLoginModule`
+* Replace with: `org.eclipse.jetty.jaas.spi.PropertyFileLoginModule`

 ## Upgrading to Rundeck 2.5